Why We Named our Baby Hazel | The Biblical Meaning

 The Biblical Meaning of the Name Hazel

-Ryan and I talked about baby names far before we ever got pregnant.
+My husband and I talked about baby names far before we ever got pregnant.
 We didn’t discuss it at length, but we knew the names we both agreed on.
-It wasn’t until we knew we were having a girl that the name Hazel came up.
-I am very passionate about choosing a name that has a thoughtful meaning, especially if it has Biblical meaning.
+It wasn’t until we found out we were having a girl that the name Hazel came up.
+I am very passionate about choosing a name that has a deeper, thoughtful meaning, especially if it has Biblical meaning.
 I liked the name Hazel enough by itself since it’s unique yet classic.
 Slightly disappointed that most name books just said that the name Hazel refers to the tree and has English heritage but after I did a little digging, I found an alternative of meaning of Hazel in the Bible that I fell in love with and became a big part of the reason why we chose to name our daughter this beautiful name.

 Hazel onesie